Absolute Batman: The Zoo (Comics) | Review

 This isn't your father's Batman.
 Hell, this isn't even your Batman.
 Writer Scott Snyder (All-Star Batman: My Own Worst Enemy, Batman: The Court of Owls) and artist Nick Dragotta have taken the Dark Knight's most sacred elements and blown them to pieces.

-Absolute Batman creative team brings something that feels both completely alien and deeply familiar.
-When DC promised a radical reimagining with their Absolute Universe, they delivered exactly that with this opening salvo.
+The Absolute Batman creative team brings something genuinely revolutionary that feels both completely alien and deeply familiar to longtime Batman readers everywhere.
+When DC promised a radical reimagining with their ambitious new Absolute Universe, they delivered exactly that bold promise with this opening salvo.

 absolute batman the zoo comics review dc scott snyder nick dragotta all-in gotham city crime families crime alley blue collar civil engineer bruce wayne black mask roman sionis party animals gang violence